UVA-DSA/EMS-Pipeline/README.md

 `tar xvfz deepspeech-0.5.1-models.tar.gz`

-Links to more recent models can be found at: <https://github.com/mozilla/DeepSpeech>
+For more information and link to more recent models, visit: <https://github.com/mozilla/DeepSpeech>

 ### Running the Demo